codecraftuk/codecraftuk.github.io/_posts/2018-06-01-pair-programming-ping-pong-pattern.md

 1. User can check balance

 2. User can make a deposit to the account.
   A deposit has:
    - amount,
    - type of 'deposit'
- - 'from' account number.
+   - 'from' account number. <br/>
- We also need to store the transaction date.
+   We also need to store the transaction date.<br/><br/>

 3. User can make a withdraw from the account.
   A withdrawl has:
    - amount
    - type of 'withdrawl'
-   - 'to' account number.
+   - 'to' account number. <br/>
    Again, please store the date.

 4. Account can have an overdraft.
 If user goes over the overdraft they are fined £10.
 The transaction type is 'fine'.

-5. User can get a list of transactions
+5. User can get a list of transactions.

 6. Account pays 2% interest on savings, calculated monthly.